eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/n-export-and-data-portability.md

 + other events possibly that will be relevant following the development of the ARF (eg. in relation to Topic W --> apropriate clauses on logging will be proposed as a part of the Topic W discussion outcome and HLR set, that is yet to come).

-In addition, there are the follwing minor changes proposed to improve consistency of the text:
+In addition, the following minor changes have been proposed, to improve consistency of the text:

 | **Index** | **Requirement specification**                                | **Proposal** |
 |-----------|--------------------------------------------------------------|--------------|